OddBloke/jenkins-job-linter/docs/source/configuration.rst

 ----------------------------

 ``disable_linters``
-    a list of linter names that should be disabled for this run of jenkins-job-linter
+    a comma-separated list of linter names that should be disabled for this run of jenkins-job-linter